Certificate in Employee Relations LawSM Seminar

 Society of Human Resource Management (SHRM)

-The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP recertification.
-This 4½ day seminar has been approved for 29.75 PDCs.
+The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
+This program has been approved for 29.75 PDCs.

 International Foundation of Employee Benefit Plans (IFEBP)